Katharina Schlacher, Ph.D.

 Yue Chen graduated from Nankai University in China and obtained her Ph.D. degree from Chinese Academy of Sciences.
 Prior to joining the Schlacher’s Lab in 2021, she worked as postdoctoral fellow at the Baylor College of Medicine where her research interest involves proteomics of transmembrane receptors and DNA-bound nuclear receptor-coregulator complexes.
 In Schlacher’s lab, Yue helps handle general lab operations including management of demand and supplies, maintenance of laboratory equipments, mentoring and training new members.
 Additionally, Yue participates in several research projects using microscopic studies as well as various cellular and molecular assays to investigate the role of different FA proteins in replication fork instability.

-Macy is an Austin, TX native who earned her B.S. in Health Science at Friends University and M.S. in Biological Chemistry at the University of Michigan.
+Macy is a native of Austin, Texas, who earned her B.S. in Health Science at Friends University and M.S. in Biological Chemistry at the University of Michigan.
 She completed her master’s research in Dr. Yan Zhang’s lab, where she tested various anti-CRISPR proteins for their inhibition of Neisseria CRISPR-Cas systems.
 Macy is currently investigating the mechanism of inflammation-induced chemotherapy resistance at the crosstalk of nuclear and mitochondrial genome instability.

 When she isn’t working, Macy enjoys being active and spending time with her dogs.